runzhe-yang/runzhe-yang.github.io/_teaching/Linear_Algebra.md

 ChatGPT
 ======
+While the use of AI tools to aid in problem-solving is becoming increasingly prevalent, it is important to note that relying solely on AI to complete your homework is not in accordance with the expectations of this course.
+Submitting AI-generated solutions without proper acknowledgment is a violation of ethical guidelines and academic standards.

 I'm collecting questions that Chatgpt/Bard provides wrong answers.
 If you find one, please report here in [(anonymous) form](https://forms.gle/5CrsQVUfG614DJwGA).